bcgov/ols-geocoder/BCAddressExchangeSchema.md

 <a name=streetSchema></a>
 ## Street Schema Definition
 The Street Schema defines the fields of a single street within a locality.
-It is used to QA the street fields in civic addresses.
+It is used to QA the street fields in both civic and non-civic addresses.
 The collection of all street definitions forms a Street Index.

 Field Name|Data Type|Required|Default|Description|
 |---:|--|--|--|--|